 Do Electric Saunas Consume a lot of Energy?

 The cost to operate a sauna can easily be calculated.
-As an example, a three or four person sauna, used twice a week, will cost less than $5 per month to operate.
-To calculate a specific monthly usage, simply multiple the kilowatt size of the heater (e.g., 6 kW for a 6 x 6 sauna) X the electrical rate in your area (e.g. $.08/kWh) X the number of hours used in a month.
+For example, a three-or four-person sauna, used twice a week, will cost less than $5 per month to operate.
+To calculate a specific monthly usage, simply multiple the kilowatt size of the heater (e.g., 6 kW for a 6x6’ sauna) x the electrical rate in your area (e.g., $.08/kWh) x the number of hours used in a month.

 Is sauna bathing dangerous for your health?

-Can children use saunas?
+Can children use Traditional Finnish Saunas?

 Can a humid space like a sauna cause damage to my house?

 If you use no water on the rocks, the humidity level can be less than 10%.
-A typical humidity level, with a fair amount of water put on the rocks—is 25% to 35%.
-For those having the newer style heaters with massive amounts of rocks—and lower air temperatures—the humidity level can reach more than 50%.
+A typical Finnish sauna humidity level, with a fair amount of water put on the rocks, is 25-35%.
+For those having the newer-style heaters with massive amounts of rocks—and lower air temperatures—the humidity level can reach more than 50%.
 The adjacent shower will typically add more humidity to the sauna area than the humidity added by the sauna itself.

 How do I clean and maintain my sauna?

-A simple tip: if the users get in the habit of doing a quick 30-second scrub after each sauna session—using a scrub brush dipped in the sauna water bucket—the benches will remain looking like new for many years.
+A simple tip: if sauna users get in the habit of doing a quick 30-second scrub after each sauna session, using a scrub brush dipped in the sauna water bucket, the benches will remain looking like new for many years.

 How many times a week do people usually use the sauna?

-Public saunas—where the sauna can be “rented out” by individuals—are becoming quite rare and are only found in a few places in the US.
+Public saunas—where the sauna can be “rented out” by individuals—are becoming quite rare and are only found in a few places in the U.S.